Included in this guide:

-The best gravel bikes are vastly more capable than their pavement dwelling siblings and are allowing riders to get away from traffic and explore their local environment in a totally new way.
-That fire trail that was too rough for your 25c road bike tyres is no big deal on 43mm gravel tyres, and that double-track full of big rocks that sneak up on you is a breeze on 29er gravel wheels and tyres.
+The best gravel bikes are vastly more capable than their pavement-dwelling siblings and are allowing riders to get away from traffic and explore their local environment in a totally new way.
+The fire road that was too rough for your 25c road bike tyres is no big deal on gravel tyres, and that double-track full of big rocks that sneak up on you is a breeze on 700c gravel wheels.

 Here we'll attempt to demystify this segment of off-road road bikes which is growing intensely, and help you to figure out which one is best for you.
 Scroll down for our pick of the best gravel bikes, or if you're unsure what you're looking for, we've also put a handy guide below.